-Contributed by By Atthasit Sukkham, Assistant Curator, Southeast Asian Ceramics Museum of Bangkok University, Thailand
+By Khun Atthasit Sukkham, Assistant Curator, Southeast Asian Ceramics Museum of Bangkok University, Thailand

-Late Si Satchanalai figurine in the form of an elephant with a rider and keepers, Si Satchanalai (Pa Yang) kiln, Sukhothai, 16th century
+Late Si Satchanalai figure in the form of an elephant with a rider and keepers, Si Satchanalai (Pa Yang) Kiln, Sukhothai, 16th century.

-Based on the historical evidence mentioned, each human figure was identifiable: the man wearing a headdress sitting on the saddle on the elephant’s back was assumed to be a very important person; the man sitting on the elephant’s hip as a keeper and the four men likely carrying swords in sheaths beside the elephant’s legs as warriors.
+Based on the historical evidence mentioned above, each human figure was identifiable: the man wearing a headdress sitting on the saddle on the elephant’s back was assumed to be a very important person; the man sitting on the elephant’s hip was a keeper, and the four men likely carrying swords in sheaths beside the elephant’s legs, warriors.
 Hence, this Si Satchanalai piece in the form of an elephant with a rider and keepers represented one mode of transportation in royal or aristocratic circles.

-The Southeast Asian Ceramics Museum, Bangkok University, Pathum Thani is opened on Monday to Friday, 10am till 4pm with free admission and closes on Saturday and Sunday, public holidays and semester break periods of Bangkok University.
+The Southeast Asian Ceramics Museum, Bangkok University, Pathum Thani is open Mondays to Fridays, 10am till 4pm with free admission but closed on Saturdays, Sundays, public holidays and semester break periods of Bangkok University.
 For further information, please visit http://museum.bu.ac.th/en.